 The adjudication of these claims does not fall under the jurisdiction of the European Court of Justice under the EU treaties, or the International Court of Justice under its Statute.
 Because of the strength of the UK's legal position, the Government could propose that these financial claims (and its own counter-claims) be submitted to binding international arbitration before a neutral forum.
 Such a course is customary in settling questions of international law.
 It would make it clear the UK is intent on meeting its proper legal obligations.
 It could also provide a route to unlock the deadlock over these financial claims in the exit negotiations.

 It's not just a question of international law.
 It's also hard to see any moral basis to making a financial payment to the EU on departure.
 Nevertheless it may be that in order for the UK to leave the EU on a positive note and to focus on building deeper relationships with the rest of the world, making a payment would speed things along.

 There may be value for the UK in achieving a departure with goodwill and to achieve that departure speedily.
 Then we can concentrate on trade with the rest of the world – markets that will account for over 80% of future global growth.
 It's far from ideal to be stuck in a rut haggling over figures with an important trading partner.
 However, whatever value there is in making such a payment, it's clearly not of the kind of levels the EU Commission might like to imagine.

 Our report shows how weak the European Commission's claims for payment are.
 Their position paper fails to provide a credible argument why the UK should be legally liable for the vast sums of money being claimed.
 In law, we will owe no money at all to the EU when we leave while we are owed for the return of capital the UK has in the EIB.

-The Brexit Secretary, David Davis, has said that the Government is going through the European Commission's claims 'line by line'.
-He's right to – because it's clear we don't owe the EU any money.
+The former Brexit Secretary, David Davis, said that the Government is going through the European Commission's claims 'line by line'.
+He's right – because it's clear we don't owe the EU any money.